 Why it matters

-• Zohran Mamdani's candidacy highlights a shift in NYC politics, challenging traditional views on socialism and property rights.
+• Zohran Mamdani's candidacy highlights a shift in NYC politics towards socialist ideals, challenging traditional views on property rights.

 What’s next

-• Voters will need to assess Mamdani's platform as the mayoral election approaches, influencing the race's outcome.
+• Voters will need to assess Mamdani's policies as the mayoral election approaches, influencing the race's outcome.